This post may contain affiliate links.

 Instructions

-Season dressing with salt and black pepper to taste.
+- Season dressing with black pepper and additional salt as needed.

 I followed this recipe EXACTLY.
 The sauce was exceptionally salty.
 I added some fresh lemon juice.
 But wow.
 Salty.